UK Safari Home Page

 The larvae are a deep purple-red along the back with a more orange colour along the sides and below.
 The head is black and there are a few fine white hairs along the whole body.

 The larvae of the goat moth spends up to five years developing.
 The first few years are spent inside the trunks and branches of various deciduous trees including; birch, ash, oak and willow.
 In the final year of development they leave the tree to find a suitable pupation site on the ground.
-They emerge the following summer.
+They emerge as adult Goat Moths the following summer.

 Sightings